DiscordBM/DiscordBM/README.md

 ```

 ### Sending Attachments
-Sending media is usually better done by sending the link of that media to Discord, instead of sending the actual file.
+It's usually better to send a link of your media to Discord, instead of sending the actual file.
 However, DiscordBM still supports sending files directly.
 ```swift
 Task {